a-mickiewicz/portfolio/portfolio_en.md

 [Linkedin Profile](https://www.linkedin.com/in/armick)

 ## ABOUT ME
-My nam is Arkadiusz Mickiewicz.
+My name is Arkadiusz Mickiewicz.
 I am a Manual QA Tester with a strong interest in databases and basic Python programming skills.
 Currently, I focus on manual testing, and in the future, I see myself working as an ETL tester and in automated testing.

 ## TOOLS
-Postman
+- Postman
-Jira + XRay, TestLing, Trello
+- Jira + XRay, TestLing, Trello
-GitHub
+- GitHub
-LambdaTest, BrowserStack
+- LambdaTest, BrowserStack
-Docker
+- Docker
-Python IDE: Pycharm, Visual Studio Code
+- Python IDE: Pycharm, Visual Studio Code
-PyTest
+- PyTest
-Cursor
+- Cursor

 ## SKILLS
 - Analytical thinking